mondrian-framework/mondrian-framework/packages/docs/docs/docs/introduction.md

 It also naturally stems from a decade-long experience in software development and draws inspiration from various other frameworks and libraries already existing in the modern development landscape.

 ## Design principles

 There are various well known best practices in software engineering, many of which are extensively discussed in reference texts.
 Although they are accepted and teached by most organizations, they often go unapplied in practice for various reasons, typically unjustifiable.

 One of the goals of Mondrian Framework is to guide developers towards the systematic and almost automatic application of these practices to produce software with the following characteristics:

-- <strong>Modularity</strong>: the degree to which a system’s components may be separated and recombined.
+- **Modularity**: the degree to which a system’s components may be separated and recombined.

-- <strong>Cohesion</strong>: the degree to which the elements inside a module belong together.
+- **Cohesion**: the degree to which the elements inside a module belong together.

-- <strong>Separation of concerns</strong>: design principle that manages complexity by partitioning the software system so that each partition is responsible for a separate concern, minimizing the overlap of concerns as much as possible.
+- **Separation of concerns**: design principle that manages complexity by partitioning the software system so that each partition is responsible for a separate concern, minimizing the overlap of concerns as much as possible.

-- <strong>Information hiding</strong>: the process of removing details or attributes in the study of a system to focus attention on details of greater importance.
+- **Information hiding**: the process of removing details or attributes in the study of a system to focus attention on details of greater importance.

-- <strong>Loose coupling</strong>: the degree to which components are weakly associated (have breakable relationships) with each other.
+- **Loose coupling**: the degree to which components are weakly associated (have breakable relationships) with each other.

 ## Features